 With this course, two drinks:

-• Distillerie Cazottes “Tomates” liqueur made with tomato juice, marigolds and eau-de-vie.
+- Distillerie Cazottes “Tomates” liqueur made with tomato juice, marigolds and eau-de-vie.
 Vegetal, with a sense of the stems as well as the tomatoes, tangy, a bit floral, slightly sweet.
 It comes from a winemaker who grew up on a farm and who likes to produce unusual vegetal wines every year in addition to his traditional wines.
-He grows 208 varieties of tomatoes plus flowers and aromatic plants which they combine with their own eau-de-vie and age.
+Laurent Cazottes and his father Jean grow 208 varieties of tomatoes plus flowers and aromatic plants which they combine with their own eau-de-vie and age.
 Poured over a giant ice cube, I can tell you that I’ve never had anything like this before.
 And I’d be happy to have it again!

 Cheffe Pic’s signature Berlingots came next.
 These are pyramidal stuffed pastas shaped like a favorite hard candy from her childhood.
 Each time they’re stuffed, sauced and accompanied with something different.
 Today it was glorious just-warm Camembert (I imagine that these take just a couple minutes to cook), Camembert chips, artichoke broth, lavender and verbena foam, and a roasted artichoke heart, sliced to mimic the shape of the Berlingot.
 Warming, tender, sweet, creamy, floral, romantic (an interesting description that I borrowed from my server!) with slight barnyard funk and just a touch of pungency.
 You can tell how excited I was to eat this dish – I dove right in and remembered to take a picture after I had eaten 2/3 of it!